News

 Advertising

-Sure, this year’s flown by at the speed of light, but if it means daylight savings is just around the corner, we’re not complaining.
-Well, at least those of us in New South Wales, Victoria, South Australia, Tasmania and the ACT.
-(Sorry, NT, QLD and WA peeps).
-Here’s everything you need to know about daylight savings, including when to turn your clocks forward.
+It's that time of the year again!
+Sure, it's a little scary how fast the year's flown by – but if it means daylight savings is just around the corner, we’re not complaining.
+Well, at least those of us in NSW, Victoria, South Australia, Tasmania and the ACT (sorry, NT, QLD and WA peeps).

-When does daylight savings start in Australia?
+When does daylight savings start 2025?

-You’ll lose one hour of sleep when our clocks wind forward on October 6, with 2am turning into 3am daylight savings time.
+Daylight savings kicks off on the first Sunday of October at 2am local time.
+In 2025, this falls on Sunday, October 5 – so you'll lose an hour of sleep that night when our clocks wind forward, with 2am turning into 3am daylight savings time.
 However, we’d trade losing an hour of sleep for an extra hour of evening sunlight any day of the week.
 Bring on the sunset picnics!

-Your smartphone will surely do the job for you, but if you still use an old-school alarm or need to reset your grandfather clock, remember to move your analogue clocks and watches forward by one hour on Sunday, October 6.
+Your smartphone will surely do the job for you, but if you still use an old-school alarm or need to reset your grandfather clock, remember to move your analogue clocks and watches forward by one hour on Sunday, October 5.
 We’d suggest doing it the night before so you’re not late for your Sunday morning coffee date.

-Which Australian states observe daylight savings?
+Which Australian states use daylight savings?

 Daylight savings is observed in New South Wales, Victoria, South Australia, Tasmania and Norfolk Island.
 However, Queensland, Western Australia, the Northern Territory, Christmas Island and the Cocos (Keeling) Islands don’t change their clocks for daylight savings.
-Keep this in mind if you’re hopping between states or planning a Facetime with an interstate mate.
+Keep this in mind if you’re hopping between states or planning a FaceTime with an interstate mate.

 How does daylight savings affect time zones in Australia?

-Some Australian time zones have a different UTC-offset and time zone name for daylight savings time (DST), including:
+Some Australian time zones have a different UTC offset and time zone name for daylight savings time (DST), including:

 • Australian Eastern Daylight Time (AEDT) – UTC +10.30 (ACT, NSW, VIC, TAS)